Structured Decision Making (SDM) Safety Plans

 • Whenever a referral/case with an active Safety Plan is being transferred/assigned to another CSW or unit (e.g., ERCP to region, ER to CS, unit to unit, region to region, etc.), quick hand off is vital and timely communication between staff is essential.
 The receiving CSW and SCSW must be immediately informed about, and provided with, the signed Safety Plan.

-1. Modify the Safety Plan to mitigate the safety threat(s);
+1. Modifying the Safety Plan to mitigate the safety threat(s);

-2. Schedule a CFTM to address the parent’s/guardian's/caregiver's non-compliance with the SDM Safety Plan.
+2. Scheduling a CFTM to address the parent’s/guardian's/caregiver's non-compliance with the SDM Safety Plan.

-4. Take the child into temporary custody if exigent circumstances exist;
+2. Take the child into temporary custody if exigent circumstances exist pursuant to WIC Section 306;

-5. For non-exigent circumstances, complete a warrant consult and seek a removal order/warrant if the child(ren) cannot safely remain in the home.
+3. For non-exigent circumstances, complete a warrant consult and seek a removal order/warrant from court if the child(ren) cannot safely remain in the home.

 14. If the safety threat (s) was resolved during the investigation of the referral, complete an updated or referral closing SDM Safety Assessment prior to closing the referral indicating that the safety threat(s) has been resolved and that all children in that household are now safe.